Two-Step Decoding of Binary $2\times2$ Sum-Rank-Metric Codes: Introduction

 In this general framework, Hamming metric arises when all blocks are $1\times1$, while rank metric arises when $\ell=1$.
 More generally, sum-rank-metric codes allow several matrix blocks and simultaneously capture Hamming-type and rank-type behavior.

+Sum-rank-metric codes form a natural bridge between classical Hamming-metric codes and rank-metric codes, and have found applications in multishot network coding \cite{MK, NPS, NU}, distributed storage \cite{CMST, MK2018, MP2018}, and space-time coding \cite{SK2022}.
+From a theoretical perspective, sum-rank-metric codes inherit structural features from both Hamming-metric and rank-metric codes and admit analogues of classical notions such as minimum distance, Singleton bounds, and maximum-distance-separable (MDS) constructions.
+In recent years, many papers have studied the structure, constructions, and applications of sum-rank-metric codes; see \cite{BGR, BGR2022, BZ, MK, MP2018, MP2020, MP2021, MP2022, MP2023, NERI2022, NERI2023} and the references therein.
+In addition, we refer the reader to \cite{AGKP, AKR, BGR} for fundamental properties and some bounds on sizes of sum-rank-metric codes and to \cite{MSK2022} for a nice survey of sum-rank-metric codes and their applications.

+A central problem in the theory of sum-rank codes is the design of efficient decoding algorithms.
+Several constructions and decoding strategies have been developed in recent years; see, for example, \cite{BJPR2021, HBP2022, PRR2022}.
+However, in many settings the decoding procedures still rely on nontrivial algebraic operations over extension fields or specialized code structures.
+This raises a natural question: to what extent can decoding in the sum-rank metric be reduced to decoding simpler constituent codes in the Hamming metric?

-For the special case of binary sum-rank-metric codes with matrix size $2\times2$, Chen-Cheng-Qi~\cite{CCQ2025} give an explicit and flexible construction based on two quaternary codes and show that this family already exhibits many of the features one expects from general sum-rank-metric codes such as good parameters, algebraic structure, and efficient decoding.
+Recently, Chen, Cheng, and Qi \cite{CCQ2025} studied binary sum-rank-metric codes of the form $SR(C_1,C_2)$ with $2\times2$ matrix blocks.
+They gave an explicit and flexible construction based on two quaternary codes and showed that this family already exhibits many of the features expected of general sum-rank-metric codes, such as good parameters, algebraic structure, and efficient decoding.
+In particular, they proposed a fast decoding algorithm whose correctness relies on the additional assumption $d_1 \ge \tfrac{2}{3}d_{\mathrm{sr}}$, where $d_1$ denotes the minimum Hamming distance of $C_1$ and $d_{\mathrm{sr}}$ is the minimum sum-rank distance of the code.
+They posed the question of whether this extra constraint can be eliminated.
+Specifically, they asked whether the decoding problem for the sum-rank-metric code can be reduced solely to the decoders of $C_1$ and $C_2$, thereby removing the assumption $d_1 \ge \tfrac{2}{3}d_{\mathrm{sr}}$.

+In this paper, we answer this question affirmatively.
+We show that decoding of binary $2\times2$ sum-rank-metric codes $SR(C_1,C_2)$ can be completely reduced to decoding the constituent Hamming-metric codes $C_1$ and $C_2$, without requiring the condition $d_1 \ge \tfrac{2}{3}d_{\mathrm{sr}}$.

-. \emph{ The Chen-Cheng-Qi construction $\SR(C_1,C_2)$} Fix the quadratic extension $\F_4/\F_2$ and an $\F_2$-basis $\{1,\omega\}$ of $\F_4$ with $\omega^2+\omega+1=0$.
+. \emph{The Chen-Cheng-Qi construction $\SR(C_1,C_2)$} Fix the quadratic extension $\F_4/\F_2$ and an $\F_2$-basis $\{1,\omega\}$ of $\F_4$ with $\omega^2+\omega+1=0$.
 As in~\cite{CCQ2025}, the starting point is a concrete identification between pairs $(x_1,x_2)\in\F_4^2$ and $2\times2$ binary matrices.
 For $x_1,x_2\in\F_4$, consider the \emph{$2$-polynomial}, i.e., linearized polynomial

 Since $x\mapsto x^2$ is the Frobenius automorphism of $\F_4$ over $\F_2$, the map $L_{x_1,x_2}:\F_4\to\F_4$ is $\F_2$-linear.
 With respect to the fixed basis $\{1,\omega\}$, this $\F_2$-linear map is represented by a unique $2\times2$ binary matrix